DULATTTo/quiz-app/README.md

 # Quizzical
 Quizzical is a quiz game web application that allows users to choose a category, difficulty level, and the number of questions.
-The app is built with HTML/CSS, JavaScript, and React and is fully responsive for mobile users.
+The app is built with JavaScript and React and is fully responsive for mobile users.
+Quizzical uses the [Open Trivia Database API](https://opentdb.com/api_config.php) to fetch quiz questions.
+This API provides a wide variety of categories and difficulty levels for questions, allowing users to customize their quiz experience.

 ## Getting Started